MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 FeatureTypes is now available to filter on – Array of unique strings specifying what features are enabled for a user (plan not displayed).

+## EXAMPLES
-## EXAMPLES - Relevant for TPM 3.0.0 and above
+*The examples below are relevant exclusively for TPM 3.0.0 and above*

 ### -------------------------- Example 1 --------------------------
 ```